 - 3 passages, 5-6 questions per passage

 - 3 Passages, 5-6 questions per passage

 Data Representation (30-40% of the exam)

-For questions of this nature, you will be given information in one or more of these formats along with a small amount of background information.
-Read the passage thoroughly and then answer each of the questions based on the informing you just read.
+For questions of this nature, you receive information in one or more of these formats along with a small amount of background information.
+Read the passage thoroughly, then answer each of the questions based on the informing you just read.

 Research Summaries (45-55% of the exam)

 Research summaries are questions that focus on the experiment design and interpretation of results.

 For these questions, you receive a passage describing an experiment or two.
 The test asks you to identify different parts of the experiment, as well as identify any errors, and interpret the results.

 Many of these questions have to do with the scientific method, so read the passage thoroughly and refer back to it while answering the questions.

 Much like questions covering research summaries, the questions on conflicting viewpoints will focus on the results of an experiment, or the interpretation of results.
 The difference comes from the fact that you get interpretation of results rather than interpreting it itself.